-Frahn Koerner is a native New Orleanian who began making art when she was a child.
-Koerner holds a BFA from Tulane University and an MFA from the University of New Orleans: majoring in painting with a minor in photography.
-She has taught at Tulane University and the University of New Orleans.
+A native New Orleanian, Frahn Koerner received a Bachelor of Fine Arts degree from Tulane University and a Master of Fine Arts degree from the University of New Orleans: majoring in painting with a minor in photography.
+She has taught Drawing and 2D Fundamentals as an adjunct Professor at Tulane University and the University of New Orleans.

 Koerner is primarily a painter but also uses photography, drawing, mixed media and the occasional installation or video in her work.
 Her multi layered paintings combine figures, geometry and patterns from nature along with formal issues of line, space, color, value and repetition.
 Pictorial space is often intended to fluctuate, often eliciting an engaging hypnotic and rhythmic response.
 The resulting spatial ambiguity is a personal metaphor for the spiritual and the material world co-existing.
 Ms. Koerner’s symbolic art is idea based, often motivated by universal themes of loss and transformation.

 ….Paintings of boats— Chinese junks that Koerner said symbolized becalmed seas and a lack of movement, and tiny open crafts symbolizing change.
 She also painted recurring images of a woman on horseback who, she said, represented movement through time and transformation.